-"No, no. I don't know how to be a father," Griff repeated for at le twentieth time, sipping from the single glass of brandy he allowed hin summer afternoons.
-"The example provided me was indifferent at b cruel at worst.
+"No, no. I don't know how to be a father," Griff repeated for at least the twentieth time, sipping from the single glass of brandy he allowed himself on summer afternoons.
+"The example provided me was indifferent at best and cruel at worst.
 What if I'm not good at it, Willie?"

-Bracing her hand in the long stalks of grass, his wife glanced at hi her shoulder.
-Her abdomen was gently rounded, her breasts plur crowding against the bodice of another of her unfortunate gowns.
-He c think anything aside from: she's bloody perfect.
+Bracing her hand in the long stalks of grass, his wife glanced at him over her shoulder.
+Her abdomen was gently rounded, her breasts plump and crowding against the bodice of another of her unfortunate gowns.
+He couldn't think anything aside from: she's bloody perfect.
 And she's mine.
-"You kindest person I know, darling, with the most generous heart.
-You magnificent father in a town that doesn't know what that means.
-They yearly birthday parties and think they've done their jobs.
-Some hardly their children's names."
+"You're the kindest person I know, darling, with the most generous heart.
+You'll be a magnificent father in a town that doesn't know what that means.
+They attend yearly birthday parties and think they've done their jobs.
+Some hardly know their children's names."

 "I'll be there every day, every hour."
-This was not a vow he took ally did As for his wife?
-There weren't words to describe his love for had little happiness over the fulfilling life they were building together.
-Their inc friendship, their undeniable passion.
+This was not a vow he took lightly.
 He wouldn't be like his father, not for one second.
-He loved his unboi more than he'd believed possible already.
-How could he be anything le oscopic present to cherish each moment?
+He loved his unborn child more than he'd believed possible already.
+How could he be anything less than present to cherish each moment?